 Royte reports working the internal math: “Just 540,000 to go, I note; three years before Modi’s deadline.”

-Other players, including the World Bank, the Bill and Melinda Gates Foundation (with $40 million dollars in prize money allocated toward innovative approaches to new toilet technologies), hundreds of concerned social entrepreneurs, engineers with altruistic motivations, East Asian water initiatives, and countless faith-based organizations are tackling the seemingly intractable worldwide dilemma of toilets, sanitation systems and sullied water.
+Other players, including the World Bank, the Bill and Melinda Gates Foundation (with $40 million dollars in prize money allocated toward innovative approaches to new toilet technologies), hundreds of concerned social entrepreneurs, engineers with altruistic motivations, East Asian water initiatives, and countless faith-based organizations are tackling the seemingly intractable worldwide dilemma of toilets, disinfection systems and sullied water.

 What drives all this magnitude of interest, field research, consortiums and consultations on sanitation/water projects, awarding of grants and money prizes?
 Disease—plain and simple.
 Both waterborne and airborne.
 Some 1.5 million people die globally each year from polluted water diseases alone.

 Facing the Facts about India Toilets

-Elizabeth Royte, who is a sanitation expert traveling widely and reporting extensively, summarizes that “Modi aims to build more than 100 million new toilets in rural areas alone by 2019.”
+Elizabeth Royte, who is a expert traveling widely and reporting extensively, summarizes that “Modi aims to build more than 100 million new toilets in rural areas alone by 2019.”
 But she notes that “deep-seated attitudes may present an even bigger barrier to improving sanitation than a lack of pipes and pits.”

-That being said, let’s first look at the data regarding the state of toilets and open defecation in Asia.
-Then let’s examine what development organizations, sanitation technologies and mission groups, namely GFA World, are attempting in order to help Asia become ODF.
+That being said, let’s first look at the data regarding the state of toilets and open defecation India and Asia.
+Then let’s examine what development organizations, improved technologies and mission groups, namely GFA World, are attempting in order to help Asia become ODF.

 Starting with a global overview, key facts regarding sanitation highlighted by the World Health Organization are: